RJJxp/FaceRecognition_OpenCV/README.md

 [Model 2.4](https://github.com/opencv/opencv/tree/2.4/data) for the OpenCV-2.4 model.

+These models could be found in OpenCV source code.

 1. Detect the eyes
 2. Detect the nose below the eyes which are the closest to the mid cols of ROI (Region of Interest, here indicates the human face, which is a rectangle).
 3. Detect the mouth below the nose which are closest to the mid cols of ROI.